muhkashiff/Extract_transform_load_EDA_Home_credit/README.md

 # Home Credit Default Risk Categorical Data Cleanining Using Machine Learning.

 ## Project Summary
 The purpose of the project is to make accurate predictions for categorical data missing values using machine learning model.
-Accuracy of predictions also determined.
+Data is analysed by segregating data by their types.
+After careful review of each column, Numerical and Categorical data.Prediction is made using Machine Learning model RandomForestClassifier and Accuracy of predictions for each column is determined.
 # Process Diagram
 ![Alt Text](process_diagram.PNG)
 ## Table of Contents